Kyle333-glitch/Keyboard/README.md

 - `borderWidth` and `borderColor` for customizable border thickness and color
 - `whitePressedColor`, `blackPressedColor`, and `pressedColor` for customization of the color shown on a pressed key
 - `keyLabelMode` enum for flexible labeling (see cases at the bottom)
+- `hapticsOn` enables or disables haptic feedback when a key is pressed
+- `hapticsStyle` configures the strength and style of the haptic feedback (e.g. `.light`, `.medium`)
+- `allowSliding` determines where users can trigger notes by sliding their finger across adjacent keys, or if each note requires a separate tap

 ## Goals